-- 9.1 A full-time employee is engaged to work 38 ordinary hours per week. - 9.2 An employee not specifically engaged as being a part-time or casual employee is for all purposes of this award a full-time employee, unless otherwise specified in this award.
+- 9.1 A full-time employee is engaged to work 38 ordinary hours per week. - 9.2 An employee not specifically engaged as a part-time or casual employee is for all purposes of this award a full-time employee, unless otherwise specified.